 - Do you feel a strong attraction and need for the relationship?
 Yes / No

 - Do you feel preoccupied with where the relationship is going or engage in frequent conversations about commitment?
 Yes / No

 - Do you worry your partner is more attractive, desirable, special, or unique than most people, thus, you can’t afford to lose them?
 Yes / No

-If you answered yes to two or more of these questions than you may feel moderately anxious in the relationships.
-If you answered yes to four or more you probably have an anxious (rather than secure) attachment to your partner.
+If you answered yes to two or more of these questions, then you may feel moderately anxious in the relationships.
+If you answered yes to four or more, you probably have an anxious (rather than secure) attachment to your partner.
 This may be due to their behaviors in the relationship or because you have an underlying pattern of feeling and acting this way in many relationships.
 You may feel a strong attraction and desire for the other person, but this attachment is an insecure one.
-You may need and depend on the other’s love, validation, and attention in order to feel okay about themselves.
+You may need and depend on the other’s love, validation, and attention to feel okay about yourself.
 You may be consumed by what the other thinks, how they feel, and what they’re doing or saying.
 This creates cycling dependence on your partner as a way of managing your anxiety and insecurities.
-Your partner’s passiveness, undoubtably, reinforces your fears and insecurities, making it difficulty to stop this pattern.
+Your partner’s passiveness, undoubtedly, reinforces your fears and insecurities, making it difficult to stop this pattern.
 Fortunately, you can break the cycle, both independently and as a couple, if you know what to do.
 Click here to learn more: I’m single, I’m in a relationship).

 1. Perfectionist pattern